draeger-lab/SPECIMEN/docs/source/hqtb/step-desc/refine-parts/smooth.rst

 The fourth and final part of the refinement step, called smoothing, ajdusts the numerical information in the model, inlcuding:

-- adjusting mass and charges using `MCC - MassChargeCuration <https://github.com/Biomathsys/MassChargeCuration/tree/main/MCC>`__
+- Adjusting mass and charges using `MCC - MassChargeCuration <https://github.com/Biomathsys/MassChargeCuration/tree/main/MCC>`__
-- checking for and optionally removing EGCs
+- Checking for and optionally removing EGCs (Energy Generating Cycles)
-- adjusting the BOF
+- Adjusting the BOF (Biomass Objective Function)

-Graphical overview below:
+A graphical overview can be found below.

 .. image:: ../../../images/modules/3_4_smoothing.png